Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers: Introduction

 The local neoclassical and gyrokinetic calculations are then embedded into global \textit{transport solvers} that compute self-consistent particle (fueling), momentum (torque) and energy (heating) sources to be balanced against the neoclassical and gyrokinetic losses, iterating until steady-state conditions are found.
 Even with the many simplifications provided by this embedded approach, the stiff behavior of turbulence results in the requirement of running many transport iterations to achieve steady-state (\textit{flux-matching}) conditions.
 While it is hard to determine a priori how many flux-tube $\delta f$ simulations are required to simulate a given plasma condition, it is often the case that hundreds or even thousands of evaluations per radial location are required.
 This number varies from one case to another, but generally it increases with the number of channels simulated (e.g. simultaneous prediction of temperatures and densities is more expensive than only temperatures prediction), the evolution of targets (e.g. self-consistent alpha heating introduces a nonlinearity) and the stiffness, discontinuities and non-monotonicity of the transport model.
 In burning plasmas where heating is dominated by the profiles themselves via alpha heating, where density peaking comes mostly from transport processes and not sources, and with large gyro-Bohm units, the convergence of transport solvers becomes exceptionally difficult.
-Beginning with \texttt{TGYRO-GYRO} \cite{Candy2009a} and \texttt{TRINITY-GS2} \cite{Barnes2010}, efforts in the community are ongoing to develop advanced transport solvers (including \TANGO-\GENE \cite{siena_global_2022} and \TRINITY-\GX \cite{mandell_gx_2022}) with computationally efficient transport models that capture the physics of gyrokinetic turbulence brought to macroscopic steady-state conditions.
+Beginning with \texttt{TGYRO-GYRO} \cite{Candy2009a} and \texttt{TRINITY-GS2} \cite{Barnes2010} whose pioneering studies set the foundation for work in this area, efforts in the community are ongoing to develop advanced transport solvers (including \TANGO-\GENE \cite{siena_global_2022} and \TRINITY-\GX \cite{mandell_gx_2022}) with computationally efficient transport models that capture the physics of gyrokinetic turbulence brought to macroscopic steady-state conditions.
+The work presented here is complementary to these efforts, as it focuses on the acceleration of the convergence of transport solvers, rather than the development of the transport models themselves that are efficient and applicable to a wide range of plasmas (e.g. for global gyrokinetics and 3D geometry).
+The tokamak transport modeling community has also recently begun to employ machine learning-accelerated and data-driven models for transport predictions \cite{Meneghini2016,VanDePlassche2020,Ho2021,zanisi_efficient_2024,hornsby_gaussian_2024}.
+These efforts are primarily aimed at developing high-dimensional surrogate models to simulate transport fluxes and integrating them into standard transport solvers.

 This paper presents the paradigm of re-defining the flux-matching problem encountered in transport solvers as a surrogate-based optimization problem, and presents, to our knowledge, the most comprehensive prediction of core kinetic profiles in a tokamak: a 5-channel, nonlinear flux-matched gyrokinetic prediction with self-consistent energy exchange and radiation.
 Section~\ref{sec:Background} introduces the flux-matching formulation for steady-state prediction of core profiles and Section~\ref{sec:FM} presents the paradigm of re-writing the system as a physics-guided surrogate-based optimization problem (\PORTALS framework).
 Section~\ref{sec:Guide} discusses guidelines for accurate profile predictions and Section~\ref{sec:5c} presents a 5-channel nonlinear gyrokinetic prediction enabled by the surrogate formulation at reduced cost, with \PORTALS-\CGYRO.
 In Sections~\ref{sec:Discussion} and~\ref{sec:Conclusions}, general discussion and conclusions are presented.